Compact disc manufacturing: Premastering

 All CDs are pressed from a digital data source, with the most common sources being low error-rate CD-Rs or files from an attached computer hard drive containing the finished data (e. g., music or computer data).
 Some CD pressing systems can use digital master tapes, either in Digital Audio Tape, Exabyte, Digital Linear Tape, Digital Audio Stationary Head or Umatic formats.
 A PCM adaptor is used to record and retrieve digital audio data into and from an analog videocassette format such as Umatic or Betamax.
 However, such sources are suitable only for production of audio CDs due to error detection and correction issues.
 If the source is not a CD, the table of contents for the CD to be pressed must also be prepared and stored on a tape or hard drive.
-In all cases except CD-R sources, the tape must be uploaded to a media mastering system to create the TOC (Table Of Contents) for the CD.
+In all cases except CD-R sources, the tape must be uploaded to a media mastering system to create the TOC (Table of Contents) for the CD.
 Creative processing of the mixed audio recordings often occurs in conventional CD premastering sessions.
-The term often used for this is "mastering," but the official name, as explained in Bob Katz book, Mastering Audio, edition 1, page 18, is 'premastering' because there still has to be the creation of another disc carrying the premastered audio which supplies the work surface on which the metal master (stamper) will be electroformed.
+While "mastering" is commonly used by laypeople to describe this phase, official industry terminology refers to it as "premastering," as it precedes the creation of the glass master from which stamper plates are electroformed.